-SEMS/ICS Section Field Response Level EOC policy, coordination and directing support to first responders in the field Operations Implement tactical field operations as specified by the incident action plan in a coordinated manner.
+SEMS/ICS Section Field Response Level EOC and tracking equity impacts of emergency operations Operations Implement tactical field operations as specified by the incident action plan in a coordinated manner.
 Coordinate and/or support all emergency response operations in accordance with the EOC Action Plan.
 Planning and Intelligence Collect, evaluate, and document intelligence and situational understanding of the emergency.
-Collect, evaluate, and disseminate information and maintain documentation related to the City of Oakland's emergency response activities.
+Collect, evaluate, and disseminate information and maintain documentation related to the City of Oakland's emergency response activities, including planning and tracking activities and outcomes in identified equity geographic areas of concern.
 Logistics Provide facilities, services, personnel, equipment, and materials to support the emergency.
+Provide facilities, services, personnel, equipment, and materials to support the emergency.
 Finance and Administration Provide financial and cost analysis and administrative support not handled by the other sections.
+Coordinate and support administrative and fiscal responsibilities for the overall emergency.